getsentry/sentry-docs/src/collections/_documentation/workflow/visibility.md

 NGINX has the [request ID variable](http://nginx.org/en/docs/http/ngx_http_core_module.html#var_request_id) already built-in.
 After accessing the variable, you can configure your NGINX server to include `$request_id` in your access logs and pass this value downstream to your application servers.
 First, declare a new log format, because the default log format doesn't include `$request_id`.

-For the example below, Sentry logs as a JSON and can ingest other systems such as ElasticSearch.
+For the example below, Sentry logs as a JSON and can ingest other systems such as [Elasticsearch](https://www.elastic.co/).

 ```